Keidan/hex2bin/README.md

 	* Supported distrib.: -DCMAKE_BUILD_TYPE=[debug|release]
 	* Default start value: cmake -DDEFSTART=[int value] (see the '-s, --start' option of the binary)
 	* Default limit value: cmake -DDEFLIMIT=[int value] (see the '-l, --limit' option of the binary)
+	* Default width value: cmake -DDEFWIDTH=[int value] (see the '--width' option of the binary)

 _You can also use cmake-gui to manage the options._

 ## Example (with cmake -DDEFSTART=0 -DDEFLIMIT=0)
 _For Windows, remember to add .exe after the binary name._

+**Note: The limit, start, offset, length, width, linear arguments can be expressed in decimal or hexadecimal if they start with 0x.**

 <ins>Test 1:</ins>